-The SIS was formed in 1974 in response to the growing interest in global cosmic catastrophes, initiated earlier by the publication of Immanuel Velikovsky's book, Worlds in Collision and its attempted suppression by the academic establishment.
+The SIS was formed in 1974 in response to the growing interest in global cosmic catastrophes, initiated earlier by the publication of Immanuel Velikovsky’s book, Worlds in Collision and its attempted suppression by the academic establishment.
 His insistence on past planetary instability, particularly with regard to the planets Venus and Mars, the role of electricity in the cosmos and the use of myth to provide evidence in respect of his theories is well-known.
 More details about the origins of the SIS can be found in:

 Theories of global cosmic catastrophism demand that there should be corroboration between other disciplines.
 This makes cosmic catastrophism truly interdisciplinary and inclusive.
 Such disciplines and subjects include: